 Commission for Social Justice

-Bereavement Ministry - provides spiritual support and care in a safe and confidential environment to parishioners who are grieving the loss of a loved one.
-For more information, please contact Joan Purdy at 908-369-4841 or firstname.lastname@example.org.
+As disciples’ of Jesus Christ, the Bereavement Ministry of Saint Magdalen de Pazzi Roman Catholic Church exists to provide spiritual support and care in a safe confidential environment to parishioners and other community members who are grieving the loss of a loved one.
+We are aware that grief is an intensely personal event and that grief is a continuing development, involving many changes over time.
+For more information, please call Joan Purdy at (908) 369-4841.